imixs/imixs-ai/imixs-ai-llama-cpp/README.md

  - mistral-7b-instruct-v0.2.Q5_K_M.gguf
  - Mistral-7B-Instruct-v0.3.Q8_0.gguf

-The implementation is based on [Llama-cpp-python](https://github.com/abetlen/llama-cpp-python) and [FastAPI](https://fastapi.tiangolo.com/).
-Find details in the official [API documentation](https://llama-cpp-python.readthedocs.io/en/latest/api-reference/).
-The Rest API provides  a XML extension based on [Fast API XML](https://github.com/cercide/fastapi-xml) to exchange complex prompt templates.

-# Download Mistral 7B Model
+### Download Mistral 7B Model

 Before you can run the project and examples you need to downloaded a llama model locally on your server.
-The project expect that all models are located unter `imixs-ai/imixs-ai-llm/models`.
+The project expect that all models are located unter `imixs-ai/imixs-ai-llama-cpp/models`.
 You can download a model form [huggingface.co](https://huggingface.co/) by using  the tool `huggingface-cli`. ex
 To install the `huggingface-cli` tool run: